Recent Examples of civil service from the Web

-First Known Use of CIVIL SERVICE
+First Known Use of civil service

-Seen & Heard
+Seen and Heard

 What made you want to look up civil service?
 Please tell us where you read or heard it (including the quote, if possible).